unspecifier/quizzler/src/markdown/nha-baseline.md

 - Ask the patient to pay in full and submit the claim to the new third-party payer.
 - Appeal the denial.
 - Resubmit the claim to the original third-party payer.
-- Obtain the patient's updated insurance and submit the claim to the new third-party payer.lue="correct" />
+- ✅ Obtain the patient's updated insurance and submit the claim to the new third-party payer.

 ## Question: 83 of 125